Located near the Mara River in the northern Serengeti is the luxurious Sayari Camp.

 Short walking safaris are also possible from camp – led by the camp's own team of guides; this is a very rare option availabily within the Serengeti National Park itself.
 At the time of writing (October 2013) these cost U$50 per person.

-Our ViewOur consistent experience has been that Sayari is a very well run camp, with high levels of service and great food.
+Our ViewOur consistent experience is that Sayari is a very well run camp, with high levels of service and great food.
 Its biggest draw is its location: perfect for seeing the migration.
-Our only negative comment is that the sheer luxury of Sayari Camp does mean that it’s lost some of its original ‘wilderness feel’ which it used to have, and that its sister-camps still enjoy.
+Our only negative comment is that the sheer luxury of Sayari Camp does mean it's lost some of its original 'wilderness feel' which it used to have, and that its sister-camps still enjoy.
 We have also noticed more recently that this northern stretch of the Serengeti National Park is no longer as remote and quiet as it used to be.
-There are far more camps now in this area, which means there are quite a few more vehicles here – especially during the migration months.
-Having said this, what isn’t as well known is that Sayari is a great safari camp when the migration is not here; its resident game is good and there are less people and vehicles in the area.
+There are far more camps now, which means more vehicles during the migration months.

 Ideal length of stay: Three nights is typical, although during the wildebeest migration, four would be fine.
 Sayari Mara is often combined into trips with it’s more rustic sister camps, Olakira camp, Ubuntu and the newly opened Olakira Lamai Camp.
 It also combines very well with its sister camp in the central Serengeti Dunia camp.

 Directions: The camp is 9km (15 minute) drive from Kogatende airstrip.